 Calculating the Percentage of Ineligible and Non-Responding Providers

 78. The health plan shall separately report the percentage of providers that are ineligible and those who do not respond or declined to respond to one or more survey questions for each Provider Survey Type in each County/Network on the applicable Results Tab in the Results Report Form.
-Each Results Tab includes a formula to auto-calculate both percentages in the “Percentage of Non-Responding Providers” field and the “Percentage of Ineligible Providers.”
+Each Results Tab includes a formula to auto-calculate both percentages in the “Percentage of Non-Responding Providers” and the “Percentage of Ineligible Providers” fields.
 To use these formulas, the health plan shall record on the Results Tab the numerator for each Provider Survey Type in each County/Network in accordance with the instructions set forth in paragraphs 79-80.
 If a health plan’s PAAS data indicates that 20% or more of its providers for a network were ineligible to participate in the survey, the health plan shall investigate and submit to the Department corrective action to improve ineligible rates in subsequent years.
 The Department may require the health plan to submit additional corrective action and may implement disciplinary action, including assessment of administrative penalties, where a network indicates that 20% or more of its providers were ineligible to participate in the survey.

 Ineligible Providers